unbywyd/tsdiapi-jwt-auth/README.md

     createPlugin({
       secretKey: "your-secret-key", // Use JWT_SECRET_KEY in .env as an alternative
       expirationTime: 60 * 60 * 24 * 7, // Token valid for 7 days, override with JWT_EXPIRATION_TIME in .env
+      refreshSecretKey: "your-refresh-secret-key", // Use JWT_REFRESH_SECRET_KEY in .env as an alternative
+      refreshExpirationTime: 60 * 60 * 24 * 30, // Refresh token valid for 30 days, override with JWT_REFRESH_EXPIRATION_TIME in .env
       guards: {
         admin: (session) => session.role === 'admin',
         user: (session) => session.role === 'user'